SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 Instantiating and training our KNN model is done using the below code.
 At this stage we will just use the default parameters, meaning that the algorithm:

-* Will use a value for k of 5, or in other words it will base classifications based upon the 5 nearest neighbours
+* Will use a value for k of 5, or in other words it will base classifications based upon the 5 nearest neighbors
-* Will use *uniform* weighting, or in other words an equal weighting to all 5 neighbours regardless of distance
+* Will use *uniform* (default) weighting, or in other words an equal weighting to all 5 neighbors regardless of distance

 ```python